-It looks like Google could face another investigation by EU regulators, over their Android mobile OS, as European regulators have received a complaint about Android from Fairsearch Europe, which is a group of Google’s competitors.
+It looks like Google could face another investigation by EU regulators over their Android mobile OS, as European regulators have received a complaint about Android from Fairsearch Europe, which is a group of Google’s competitors.

 It accuses Google of using the Android software “as a deceptive way to build advantages for key Google apps in 70 percent of the smartphones shipped today,” said Thomas Vinje, the lead lawyer for Fairsearch Europe, referring to Android’s share of the smartphone market.

-It will be interesting to see what happens, and whether Google is found to have violated antitrust rules with Android, if they are then it could end up being expensive for Google, considering the popularity of their Android OS.
+It will be interesting to see what happens, and whether Google is found to have violated antitrust rules with Android.
+If they are, then it could end up being expensive for Google, considering the popularity of their Android OS.
+Previous antitrust cases in the EU have resulted in hefty fines for tech giants.
+For example, in 2018, Google was fined €4.34 billion ($5 billion) for similar practices related to Android.
+The European Commission found that Google had imposed illegal restrictions on Android device manufacturers and mobile network operators to cement its dominant position in general internet search.

 Source NYTimes